JonathanBorda3/CyberSecurity/NIST Cybersecurity Framework incident report/README.md

 - **Respond**: Contain, neutralize, and analyze security incidents; implement improvements to the security process.
 - **Recover**: Restore affected systems and data to normal operation after an incident.

-For detailed insights into applying the NIST CSF, please refer to the [NIST CSF Application](applying-the-nist-csf).
+For detailed insights into applying the NIST CSF, please refer to the **NIST CSF Application**.

 ## 3. Completed Example of an Incident Report Analysis